 But everyone is ultimately talking about immersive, cinema-like surround sound that detects the direction of the headphones’ gaze.
 A spoiler directly related to the topic of movies: the manufacturers currently activate the function almost exclusively in combination with moving images.
 However, there are great applications that also work without pictures, for example 3D podcasts and audio plays.
 Or immersive 3d music with Dolby Atmos that I will talk about later.

-For head tracking to work in terms of freedom of movement in a virtual sound scene, a reference point is needed.
+Dynamic head tracking is at the heart of spatial audio technology, ensuring that the audio follows your head movements, creating a truly immersive environment.
+In order for head tracking to work in terms of freedom of movement in a virtual sound scene, a reference point is needed.
 Additionally to the audio device, this framework is provided by the smartphone or tablet.
 The headphones, therefore, know from the position of the playback device from which direction the sounds should come.
+Dynamic head tracking is a crucial element of spatial audio, allowing for an immersive audio experience that adapts to your movements.

 But be careful, this does not mean that the sound only comes from the direction of the cell phone; as just mentioned, this only serves to calibrate the sound scene.
 This way you can make sure that, for example, sounds that should come from the left really do come from the left.